 San José State University - San José, California POSITION ANNOUNCEMENT Subject to Budgetary Approval

-Specialization: Faculty Position in Biological Oceanography Job Opening ID (JOID): 25099 Rank: Assistant Professor (Tenure-Track)
+Specialization: Biology Education/Science Education Job Opening ID (JOID): 25117 Rank: Assistant Professor, Tenure-track

-Application Procedure: For full consideration, send a letter of application, curriculum vitae, statement of teaching and mentoring philosophy, statement of research goals, and at least three original letters of reference, with contact information, by 30 September 2019 to https://apply.interfolio.com/66863 or submit via email to:
+Application Procedure: For full consideration, send 1) a letter of application, 2) curriculum vitae, 3) a statement of teaching interests/ philosophy, research plans, 4) a statement of the candidate’s experience and/or future plans to promote equity, inclusion, or diversity in biology and/or STEM, 5) at least three original letters of reference with contact information by January 13, 2020, and 6) undergraduate and graduate transcripts to https://apply.interfolio.com/69586

 San José State University is California’s oldest institution of public higher learning.
 Located in downtown San José (Pop.
 1,000,000) in the heart of Silicon Valley, SJSU is part of one of the most innovative regions in the world.
 As Silicon Valley’s public university, SJSU combines dynamic teaching, research, and university-industry experiences to prepare students to address the biggest problems facing society.
 SJSU is a member of the 23-campus California State University (CSU) system.